One Day, One Priority

 Find the Right Place to Stay

-We used the following criteria to decide on where to stay in Taipei:
+We recommend the following criteria to decide on where to stay in Taipei for a layover:

 - Easy access.
 Right by the MRT line to the airport so we could get in and out of the city as quickly as possible.
 For Taipei, this means being close to the Main Station.